lkopacz/a11y-with-lindsey/src/pages/accessible-styled-checkboxes/index.md

 ![Psuedo](./teal-checkbox-with-check.png)

-Additional challenge, instead of a check, make an "X".
+An additional challenge, instead of a check, make an "X."

-## Add focus styles to the pseudo element
+## Add focus styles to the pseudo-element

 Great!
-We are good now, right?
+We are good to go now!
 Not quite.

-We still need to ensure that the pseudo element "receives focus."
-What we are going to do now is replicate the focus styling when the checkbox receives focus.
-This is why we don't want to do `display: none` because than the element could not receive focus.
-I wanted to have some concrete focus styling, since they can vary from browser to browser.
-This is what I ended up doing, because I wanted to as closely replicate the default focus for Chrome, but in all browsers.
+We still need to ensure that the pseudo-element "receives focus."
+What we are going to do now is replicate the focus styling on when the checkbox receives focus.
+The reason why we don't want to do `display: none` is because removing the display prevents the checkbox from receiving focus at all.
+I wanted to have some concrete focus styling since they can vary from browser to browser.
+Below is what I ended up doing because I wanted to replicate the default focus for Chrome, but in all browsers.

 ```
 input[type="checkbox"]:focus + label::before {